yrw9281/OpenFeature.DotNet.Lab/README.md

 You can change the `defaultVariant` to `off` in Flagd.json and check the result change on http://localhost:5001.

-## DEMO 02 - Flagd Provide by Api
+## DEMO 02 - Flagd Provided by Api

-This demo shows the Flagd can use API as data source.
+This demo shows how Flagd can use an API as a data source.

 1. **Start**: